-----

 finishing.com - Pine Beach, New Jersey

 Q. Thanks for your excellent advice.
 Because the rust has marred the whole frame so extensively, it is no longer an art piece.
 I'm thinking that it would have to be dismantled and redone with stainless or something else.
-I could try why you say but is that going to get rid of the rust that is already there.
+I could try what you say but is that going to get rid of the rust that is already there.
 It looks awful.
 I'm hoping the artist will refund my money.

-Christine Green- San Francisco, California.
+Christine Green [returning]- San Francisco, California.
 United States

 Regards,